Also known as Augmentation Mammaplasty, is a surgical procedure designed to enhance the size and shape of your breasts.

 Breast augmentation can be performed for a number of reasons.
 These include personal reasons for women who feel that their breast size is too small, for correction of a reduction in breast size following pregnancy or weight loss, to balance a difference in breast size or as a reconstructive procedure following breast removal.

 Depending on the size and type of implant used, your bra cup size can be increased by a little or as much as you want within reasonable limits.
 We have an information brochure available which will give you a basic understanding of Breast Augmentation.
 It cannot answer all of your questions as a lot depends on an individuals and the Surgeons preference.
-Please ask your Surgeon about anything that you are unsure about.
+Please ask your plastic surgeon about anything that you are unsure about.

 Breast implants come in a wide range of materials, shapes and sizes to suit various needs.
 Implants can be filled with either saline or cohesive silicone gel, and the shape can be round or anatomical (teardrop).
 An A cup breast with a 250-270cc implant gives a B cup breast.
 Using a 330-370cc implant gives a C cup breast.
 The actual width of a woman’s chest from the edge of the sternum (breastbone) to the outer edge of the pectoral muscle determines the maximum size implant.
 Using an implant with a “footprint” larger than this will cause the implants to meet in the middle (synastia or “bread loafing) and spill over into the armpits.

 Breast Augmentation is performed under a General Anaesthetic.
 This surgery can be performed as day surgery, however, if surgery is scheduled on an afternoon list you may require an overnight stay.
 This Surgery is considered “cosmetic” therefore private health funds will not cover your surgery or hospital fees or overnight stay (if required).